martinchernyavskiy/Notes/CS/Hardware/ECE 252/Number Representation.md

 ## Why use different bases?

 - Hexadecimal (and octal) makes it easier for humans to deal with large binary numbers
+- Each hex digit is a substitute for 4 bits of the binary number